Housing affordability

 Affordable Housing Seed Funding program

-We’re providing seed funding to registered non-profits interested in building affordable housing.
-Learn more and apply for seed funding.
+We’re providing seed funding to registered not-for-profits interested in building affordable housing.

 Affordable housing on City-owned land